Structural and Dynamical Crossovers in Dense Electrolytes: Simulation Methods and model systems

 \textbf{Ionic clusters and gelation.} We analyzed ionic clusters by constructing an undirected graph $G = (V, E)$ from the instantaneous ionic configuration at a given time using networkX~\cite{Hagberg2008}.
 Each ion $i \in V$ is represented as a node located at position $\vec{r}_i$, and an edge $(i, j) \in E$ is assigned between ions $i$ and $j$ if their separation is less than a cutoff distance $r_c$.
 In other words, we define ionic clusters using a distance-based connectivity.
 In this work, $r_c=1.5\sigma$, taken from the first minimum of $g_{+-}(r)$.
 The ionic clusters are then identified as the connected components of the graph $G$, where each cluster consists of ions linked through the edges.
 The size $s$ of a cluster is defined as the sum of the numbers of constituent cations $n_+$ and anions $n_-$: $s = n_+ + n_-$.
 The charge inversion symmetry in the model electrolytes imposes $n_+ = n_-$.

 We analyzed the size distribution of ionic clusters as a function of salt concentration, modeled by an exponential distribution with a power-law tail~\cite{rubinstein2003polymer}:

 The normalization constant $N_s$ ensures $\sum_s P(s)=1$.
 This analysis is analogous to the scaling approaches used in critical phenomena~\cite{de1979scaling,stauffer2018introduction,mceldrew2020theory}.
 Two characteristic length scales, $\xi_s$ and $\gamma_s$, describe different parts of the distribution: the former governs the exponential decay, while the latter characterizes the power-law tail.
 Their relative contributions change across the percolation (or \textit{gelation}) transition.
 In the pre-gel regime, the exponential part dominates, corresponding to small, localized ion clusters.
 At the gelation point, $P(s)$ reduces to a pure power-law distribution, implying the emergence of a scale-free ionic network spanning the simulation box.
 In the post-gel regime, the percolating ionic network coexists with small clusters.
+Additional analysis of ionic clusters, including association patterns and comparison to the Cayley-tree-based ionic gelation theory~\cite{mceldrew2020theory,mceldrew2021correlated,mceldrew2021salt, goodwin2023theory,zhang2024long}, is provided in the SM~\cite{SI}.

 \textbf{Ion-pair lifetime.} To quantify the lifetime of ion pairs, we computed the ion-pair survival function $H_{\alpha\beta}(t)$ using MD analysis package~\cite{michaud2011mdanalysis,Gowers2016}:

 where $h^{\alpha\beta}_{ij}(t)$ is an indicator function defined such that $h^{\alpha\beta}_{ij}(t) = 1$ if ions $i$ of species and $j$ reside within a certain distance $r_h$ at time $t$, and 0 otherwise.
 Here, ions $i$ and $j$ belong to species $\alpha$ and $\beta$, respectively.
 In this work, we used the same distance cutoff ($1.5\sigma$) to define neighboring ion pairs at each time. $H_{\alpha\beta}(t)$ follows a stretched exponential function: $H_{\alpha\beta}(t)\approx \exp[-(t/\tau_H)^{\beta_H}]$, where $\tau_H$ is a characteristic time constant, and $\beta_H$ is a stretching exponent.
 The mean ion-pair lifetime was then estimated as $\tau_{\text{pair}}=\int_0^\infty tH_{\alpha\beta}(t)dt=\tau_{\text{H}}\Gamma(1/\beta_{\text{H}})/\beta_{\text{H}}$ with $\Gamma$ denoting the Gamma function.